pyOpenSci/software-peer-review/how-to/editors-guide.md

 performing their first review as guest editors, as they may require more guidance or mentorship to complete the review (if they are new to our organization).

-New editors who wish to continue on as full editors for pyOpenSci may do so as long as both parties (pyOpenSci and the guest editors) feel like it is a healthy fit for them and the organization.
+New editors who wish to continue as full editors for pyOpenSci may do so as long as both parties (pyOpenSci and the guest editors) feel like it is a healthy fit for them and the organization.